Faith in Action: Church Assists Special Needs Community With New Wheelchair Ramp and Anniversary Party | Parsippany Focus

 “After touring Rose House’s Hanover Community Residence in Cedar Knolls, we knew the organization served an important service for the community,” explained Liquid Church’s Executive Pastor of Operations Dave Brooks.
 “It’s our privilege and passion to serve those with a wide variety of special needs, so we wanted to do something extraordinary to make Rose House’s residents feel loved and appreciated.”

-Rose House, a non-profit organization headquartered in Parsippany, creates forever homes that make dreams come true for those with special needs throughout Morris County.
+Rose House, a non-profit organization headquartered in Morris Plains, New Jersey, creates forever homes that make dreams come true for those with special needs throughout Morris County.
 The organization’s vision is a future inclusive community, where everyone has a loving home.
-It operates six locations across Morris County and is planning the construction of a seventh location in Chester Township.
-For more information click here.
+It operates six locations across Morris County and is planning the construction of a seventh location in Chester Township, New Jersey.
+For more information, visit http://www.therosehouse.org.